VakhoQ/English-Georgian-dictionary-for-kindle/README.md

 # English-to-Georgian dictionary for kindle

 *Installation*:

-Just copy and paste the dictionary file in to the your Kindle.
+Just copy and paste the dictionary file in to the  Kindle.

 *Usage*:

-Select english word and you will see the translated word in the popup window
+When you are reading a book on your Kindle, just select English word and you will see the Georgian translated word in the popup window